-The Teen Collection currently houses 1,223 popular, bestselling and award-winning hardback books and audio.
-The collection is updated with an average of 25 new titles each month keeping it fresh and current.
+The Teen Collection currently houses 1,600 popular, bestselling and award-winning books and graphic novels.
+The collection is updated with an average of 30 new titles each month, keeping it fresh and current.

 Teen Volunteer Programs